 Along with doing some internal work, I have really come to understand the importance of investing in relationships that encourage you to be the person you want to be.
 Whether that is with friends or family.
 Your friends and family are usually your first point of call whenever you have an issue in your business.

-I'm fortunate to have friends who tell me the truth even when I don't want to hear it.
+I'm fortunate to have family and friends who tell me the truth even when I don't want to hear it.
 They encourage me to be reflective in my business practices.
 They encourage me to think big.
 Even when I feel like being relaxed about certain things they never allow me to slack.
 My closest friends and family are my support system.
-I use the word "invest" in relationships because it's important to make sure that the support that your circle gives you is reciprocated in order for it to be optimised.
+I use the word "invest" in relationships because it's important to make sure that the support that your circle gives you is reciprocated.

 I have absolutely no regrets.
-I only did what I believed and knew to be correct at the time.
+I only did what I believed and knew to be correct at the time; although looking back, I know that I made plenty of mistakes.
 But if there's one thing I could do differently, I really wished that I had believed in myself sooner.
-I would have saved myself alot of anxiety and burnt out episodes.
+I would have saved myself a lot of anxiety and burnt out episodes.

 Lol.. let me make sure my husband isn't reading this.
 Lol